• Link to Facebook

 To start, you’ll first set whether to analyze whether the project has one or two phases.
 You’ll then drop in some simple land-specific inputs for each phase: land purchase price, earnest money amount, due diligence cost and length, closing month, closing costs, land size in acres, and number of to-be-entitled lots.

 Next, you’ll enter entitlement assumptions (length and costs) and construction assumptions (length and cost).
-Finally you’ll enter assumptions related to financing (rate and loan-to-cost) plus lot sales assumptions (absorption period, finished lot sales price, and closing costs).
+Finally, you’ll enter assumptions related to financing (rate and loan-to-cost) plus lot sales assumptions (absorption period, finished lot sales price, and closing costs).

 With your assumptions properly modeled for each phase in your analysis, the Workbook runs an analysis up to 120 months of unlevered and levered monthly cash flows.
-The analysis allows for up two phase of construction, however with a little tweaking you can easily adapt the model to work with more than two-phase projects.
+The analysis allows for up two phases of construction, however with a little tweaking you can easily adapt the model to work with more than two-phase projects.

 Video Tutorial of the Land Development Model